Howard F. Sachs: Education and career

 Born in Kansas City, Missouri, Sachs earned an Artium Baccalaureus degree from Williams College in 1947 and a Juris Doctor from Harvard Law School in 1950.
 Sachs worked as a United States Navy Electrical Technician's Mate from 1944 until 1946 and as a law clerk for Judge Albert Alphonso Ridge of the United States District Court for the Western District of Missouri from 1950 until 1951.
 Sachs then entered private legal practice in Kansas City, where he worked as a lawyer from 1951 until 1979.

 Federal judicial service

 Sachs was nominated by President Jimmy Carter on May 17, 1979, to the United States District Court for the Western District of Missouri, to a new seat authorized by 92 Stat.
 1629.
 He was confirmed by the United States Senate on September 25, 1979, and received his commission on September 26, 1979.
 He served as Chief Judge from 1990 to 1992.
 He assumed senior status on October 31, 1992.
 On August 27, 2019, Sachs blocked Missouri's abortion restriction that would ban abortion after eight weeks of pregnancy.
+Sachs continued to hear cases until he turned 100.
+He assumed inactive senior status at the end of 2025.